Paperfeed/LiuChan/README.md

 * Instantaneous translation of Chinese characters and words on mouse over
 * Synchronized settings across all your devices
 * Text input support
+* A handy little notepad that you can open on any page :)
 * Theme support
 * Fuzzy search!
 Use chrome's omnibox to search the dictionary using hanzi, pinyin or just plain english